scaccoman/aws-login-limiter/README.md

 ## Important Notes
 - The only working username: davide@example.com
-- The only woorking password is: Password1
+- The only working password is: Password1
 - The most important endpoint is **Authenticate** which by returning a limited set of stream keys would enable an hipotetical Stream API to provide video streams to a limited set of devices.

 ## Configuration